MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-self-service-site-creation.md

 1. Log on to a server in your SharePoint Server farm as the farm administrator.

-2. From your SharePoint Server computer, open a web browser and log on to Office 365 as a global administrator.
+2. From your SharePoint Server computer, open a web browser and log on to Microsoft 365 as a global administrator.

 3. In the SharePoint Online Admin Center, click **configure hybrid**.